RIVERSPORT Rapids FAQ

 Who can use the center?
 The center is designed for people of all ages and all levels of physical ability; you don’t have to be an athlete to go rafting!
 Families enjoy weekend rafting excursions, birthday parties and bringing out-of-town guests to the center.
 We also see many groups – churches, corporate groups, sororities/fraternities, sports teams and scouts to name a few – taking advantage of the rapids for team-building or just having fun.

 Thrill seekers – those with more experience on the water – will enjoy the rush of using the faster channel for rafting or slalom kayaking.
 Expect to see both recreational and elite athletes training on the course.
-We also offer lessons and coached programs that will include race events.
+We also offer lessons and coached programs that include race events.

 How are the rapids classified?
 Re-circulating channels pumping treated water create class II-IV rapids and offer a range of experiences for whitewater kayaking and rafting.